siddarth16/multipurpose-ai-suite/README.md

 - Authentication pages for sign in and sign up
 - Tool selection and individual utilities
 - Protected routes backed by Supabase sessions

+## Continuous Integration

+This project includes a GitHub Actions workflow that automatically runs linting, type checking, tests, and a production build on each push or pull request.